joelouthan/theologic.us/content/posts/prayers/2020-07-05-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 47:5-7
+Sit in silence, and go into darkness,
+O daughter of the Chaldeans;
+for you shall no more be called the mistress of kingdoms.
+I was angry with my people;
+I profaned my heritage;
+I gave them into your hand;
+you showed them no mercy;
+on the aged you made your yoke exceedingly heavy.
+You said, “I shall be mistress forever,” so that you did not lay these things to heart or remember their end.
 </pre>

 ## Foremost